-After giving birth, the best place for the baby is skin-to-skin with the birthing parent.
-Here, the seeding of the microbiome continues as the baby is in contact with the parent and begins to seek the chest and breastfeed.
-Breast milk has a diverse population of bacteria that offer protection to the baby against pathogens that can cause respiratory and gastrointestinal infections early on.
+After giving birth, the best place for the baby is skin-to-skin with the mother.
+Here, the microbiome seeding continues as the baby is in contact with the mom and begins to seek the chest and breastfeed.
+Breast milk has a diverse population of bacteria that protect the baby against pathogens that can cause respiratory and gastrointestinal infections early on.
 The benefits of healthy bacteria passed through breast milk continue into childhood and adulthood, reducing the risks for many chronic diseases.

 Symptoms of compromised gut health in babies: